WELCOME TO THEOLOGICAL PERSPECTIVES

 Skeptics recognize the associations between the plagues and the gods of Egypt but see no Scriptural reason to believe the plagues occurred as a witness against the ineptitude of the Egyptian gods.
 There is nothing in the Scriptures that indicate this.
 The Scriptural account of the Exodus shows the reason for the plagues was the failure of the Pharoah and Egyptian leadership to allow the people of Israel to leave.
 Skeptics insist a good God would have provided a less painful way to facilitate the exodus.
 Since this was not the case, the Biblical God is seen as not to exist or if He does, He is an evil God.

 It is recorded in Exodus 3 that the LORD saw the misery of His people in Egypt and had heard them crying out because of their slave drivers and that He was concerned about their suffering.
 Verse 9 says, “And now the cry of the Israelites has reached me, and I have seen the way the Egyptians are oppressing them.”
-Skeptics ask why it took God so long to become concerned about their sufferings and for their cry to reach Him?
+Skeptics ask why it took God so long to see and become concerned about their sufferings and for their cry to reach Him?

-Christians point to Exodus 15:13-16 where God tells Abraham, who was living in Canaan at the time, that his descendants, after 400 years of being enslaved and mistreated under Egyptian rule, will return to the land of Canaan when the iniquity of the Amorites is complete.
+Christians point to Genesis 15:13-16 where God tells Abraham, who was living in Canaan at the time, that his descendants, after 400 years of being enslaved and mistreated under Egyptian rule, will return to the land of Canaan when the iniquity of the Amorites is complete.
 This is interpreted to mean that God was being patient and merciful with the Amorites, and by extension other Canaanite nations, in not punishing them and removing them from the land until it became clear they would not depart from their evil behavior.

 Skeptics see this as making no sense at all as it appears predetermined that God would drive out the nations that lived in the land of Canaan so Israel could take possession of the "Promised Land" (Genesis 12:7, 17:8).
 It is believed God knew in advance that He would displace the Amorites and other Canaanite nations.
 Therefore, this has nothing to do with He being patient or merciful with these nations hoping they would change their ways.
 If indeed he was being patient and merciful with the Canaanite nations, he was doing so at the expense of the Israelites suffering for 400 years.
 It is asked where His mercy was in regard to the Israelites for 400 years.